cybertraining-dsc/reu2022/project/install.md

 ![](images/learning.png) **Learning Objectives**

+* Learn how to set up a python development computer
 * Learn how to install python from python.org
 * Learn how to use a python venv
 * Learn how to install cloudmesh Shell